 - Produce the key Actor Marketing elements: CV, head shot, and show reel

-2016 Calendar for On Screen Acting Course
+2018 Calendar for Film & Television Production + On Screen Acting Courses

 Term 1 (10 weeks)

 Term 3 (10 weeks)

 |Term begins:||Wed 31 Jan 2018||Term begins:||Mon 16 Jul 2018|

 |Term ends:||Fri 13 April 2018||Term ends:||Fri 21 Sep 2018|

 Term 4 (9 weeks)